Chart Color Schemes

 Greenwith is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Greenwith's population was 9,017 people according to the 2021 Census.
-By Feb 2026, it had increased to around 9,286, reflecting a rise of 269 people (3.0%).
-This increase is inferred from the estimated resident population of 9,284 in June 2024 and an additional 3 validated new addresses since the Census date.
-The population density was 1,537 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Overseas migration contributed approximately 52.7% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Greenwith's population is around 9,286 as of Feb 2026.
+This reflects an increase of 269 people (3.0%) since the 2021 Census, which reported a population of 9,017 people.
+The change is inferred from the estimated resident population of 9,284 from the ABS as of June 2024 and an additional 3 validated new addresses since the Census date.
+This population level equates to a density ratio of 1,537 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 52.7% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, the SA State Government's Regional/LGA projections by age category are used, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Demographic trends suggest a population increase just below the median of Australian statistical areas, expecting an increase of 672 persons by 2041 based on the latest annual ERP population numbers, reflecting a total increase of 7.2% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Regarding demographic trends, a population increase just below the median of Australian statistical areas is expected, with the area expected to increase by 672 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 7.2% in total over the 17 years.

 Frequently Asked Questions - Population